asyncapi/spec/versions/next/asyncapi.md

   ],
   "message": {
     "headers": {
+      "type": "object",
+      "properties": {
         "applicationInstanceId": {
           "description": "Unique identifier for a given instance of the publishing application", "type": "string"
+        }
       }
     },
     "payload": {